lpacher/lae/fpga/labs/lab7/README.md

    ) ;

-   wire [Ndigit:0] w ;   // wires to inteconnect BCD counters each other
+   wire [Ndigit:0] w ;   // Ndigit+1 wires to interconnect BCD counters each other

    assign w[0] = en ;